visualia/visualia_original/README.md

 ### Observable

 Observable is a Javascript-based interactive notebook for "exploring data and thinking with code".
-As is is built around the latest Javascript features, including ESM modules, the integration with Visualia is quite straightforward.
+As Observable is built around the latest Javascript features, including ESM modules, the integration with Visualia is quite straightforward.

 #### Using Visualia in Observable